Glentress Forest

-Glentress Forest is located near Peebles in the Scottish Borders, about 30 miles south of Edinburgh.
-Part of the Tweed Valley Forest Park along with Traquair Forest in Innerleithen, it is the home of a mountain biking centre which is one of the 7stanes mountain bike trails operated throughout southern Scotland by Forestry and Land Scotland.
-It is at the southern end of the Moorfoot Hills and is accessed from the A72 road.
+Glentress Forest lies east of Peebles in the Scottish Borders, about 30 miles south of Edinburgh.
+Part of the Tweed Valley Forest Park along with Traquair Forest in Innerleithen, it is the home of a mountain biking centre.
+The forest is at the southern end of the Moorfoot Hills and is accessed from Glentress hamlet, which is on the A72 road.